 Not necessarily, my friend.
 Many factors go into how much a travel nursing assignment pays and whether you might deem it worthwhile.

-Some places pay lower travel nurse salaries, but also have a lower cost of living, so you’ll be able to live well during your assignment and possibly stash money away for the future.
+Some places pay a lower travel nurse salary, but also have a lower cost of living, so you’ll be able to live well during your assignment and possibly stash money away for the future.
 (Remember: free housing, reimbursements, etc.)

 RELATED: Where Do RNs Earn Top Dollar?